-God does not want our lives focused on self-examination or affliction throughout the year.
+(2) Fasting.
+Since before Yeshua’s time, the Jewish people have fasted on Yom Kippur as one fulfillment of the command to “afflict” or “deny” ourselves.
+Could fasting or self-denial be appropriate or relevant this day for Messianic believers?
+Yeshua assumed His disciples would fast.
+(Matthew 6:16-18) He further said, “Whoever wants to be my disciple must deny himself and take up his cross and follow me.”
+(Matthew 16:24) God does not want our lives focused on self-examination or affliction throughout the year.
 But He does call us to judge ourselves regarding sin.
-By rightly judging ourselves and turning from sin, we may avoid coming under His judgment or chastening.
-(1 Corinthians 11:31) On a somewhat related note, recall that Israel’s high priest had to atone first for his own sins before he could minister to God’s people.
-Could God be calling you to consecrate this Yom Kippur as a Sabbath on which to humble yourself, fast, and ask Him to search your heart?
-Would you want to receive anew His precious gifts of conviction, repentance, and expanded, holy love relationship?
+By rightly judging ourselves and turning from sin, we avoid coming under His judgment or chastening.
+(1 Corinthians 11:31)Yom Kippur could be an especially appropriate day for this.
+On a somewhat related note, recall that Israel’s high priest had to atone first for his own sins before he could minister to God’s people.
+Do you desire God’s gracious gifts of conviction, repentance, and renewed holy love relationship?
+Might He be calling you to consecrate this Yom Kippur as a Sabbath on which to humble yourself, fast, and ask Him to search your heart—then serve in a renewed capacity as a holy, intercessory priesthood?

-For those choosing to engage with it, Yom Kippur can be a day of special blessing in at least 5 ways.
-(1) Yom Kippur can be a Sabbath on which to commemorate Yeshua’s heaven-and-earth shattering atonement.
-(2) It is a day to fast and soberly invite the Holy Spirit’s conviction, correction and then re-consecration of ourselves as living sacrifices.
-(3) It is a day to offer God a genuine sacrifice of praise.
-(4) Intercession for the salvation of Israel (and others) is highly appropriate this day.
-(5) Celebration of the promise of Yeshua’s return and hope of His coming is perfect for Yom Kippur!
+For Messianic believers today, Yom Kippur can be a day of profound blessing in at least 5 ways.
+(1) It is a Sabbath on which to assemble before God and commemorate Yeshua’s atonement.
+(2) We can fast and receive the grace of personal repentance and renewed intimacy with God.
+(3) It is a day to offer Him our genuine, joyful sacrifice of praise.
+(4) Intercession for the salvation of Israel (and others) is highly appropriate on Yom Kippur.
+(5) Celebrating the promise of Yeshua’s return and hope of His coming is perfect for Yom Kippur!